Tej Bahadur Sapru: Political career

 Although initially a member of the Indian National Congress, India's largest political party, Sapru left it to join the Liberal Party of India.
+He was also a member of the Hindu Mahasabha, sitting on its All-India Committee.
 While he supported Swaraj (Self Rule) and civil disobedience against British colonial rule, as a constitutionalist, Sapru advocated for greater political rights and freedoms for Indians to be achieved through dialogue with British authorities.
 For example, on 28 February 1930, he attended a dinner party organised by the Standing Committee of British India and minister advisers.
 Chimanlal Setalvad from Bombay was also present ready to co-operate with Muslims M. A. Jinnah, and M. R. Jayakar, alongside C. P. Ramaswami Aiyer from Madras.
 The Committee absorbed Haksar's Report, and agreed to hold monthly meetings; their deliberations became known as the Sapru Committee recommendations.
 These "conversations with the princes are very important" declared New Delhi.
 Kailas Nath Haksar was a personal friend who also proposed federation of British and princely India, responsibility was a conservative counter-weight to radicalisation.
 They established good relations with the British Ministry of Works and Gandhi to build a forum for the round table conference.
 On 17 November 1930 the All-India Federation gained princely support for a constitutional relationship.
 Although unaware of the impact of this shift, Sapru sought out Gandhi and Nehru for conversations against civil disobedience movements.
 He was not successful, other than drawing criticism from Nehru about British control over the Army and financial safeguards.
 However they had more success in Bhopal and Bikaner, proposed the establishment of a Centre Party with allies in Oudh and United Provinces.
 They were in no stronger position when the Second Round Table Conference started.
 The factional splits were fatal to the princes cause; and Sapru's severe criticisms of Maharaja of Dhollpur only served to postpone federation.
 But he persevered with colleagues Jayakar and Haksar to lobby officials, when he was informed the Viceroy warned against repudiation.
 Lord Willingdon remained aloof and indifferent to his efforts.
 The bureaucratic denials slowed attempts, and so in early 1932 Lord Lothian of the Franchise Committee made overtures towards Federation, they recruited Hailey's organ The Pioneer to persuade the princes to donate.